FuriLabs/squeekboard/doc/layouts.md

 After the language name optionally comes a "+" and an indication of the variant.
 For example, "it+fur".

-Squeekboard will look for those based on the currently selected layout in Gnome Control Center.
+Squeekboard will look for those based on the currently selected layout in GNOME Settings.

 Then, there's an optional part "_wide", which Squeekboard will try to use if the current display is rather wide.
 Example: "us+colemak_wide" or "us_wide".